December 10, 2010

 - No individual shall engage in actions which are, or could be perceived as, retaliatory against any individual involved with the proceedings.
 Adverse actions towards individuals participating in this process are strictly prohibited and will be addressed accordingly.

-- If an individual feels they are being retaliated against, they should immediately contact the Research Integrity Officer (RIO), the Research Ethics and Compliance Office (RECO), or the Vice Chancellor for Research (VCR).
-The RIO, RECO, or VCR, in consultation with the appropriate dean or department head, shall promptly take all appropriate steps to protect the individual from retaliation, provided that the allegations were made in good faith.
+- If an individual feels they are being retaliated against, they should immediately contact the Research Integrity Officer (RIO), the Office of Research Integrity & Ethics (ORIE), or the Vice Chancellor for Research (VCR).
+The RIO, ORIE, or VCR, in consultation with the appropriate dean or department head, shall promptly take all appropriate steps to protect the individual from retaliation, provided that the allegations were made in good faith.

 - All individuals involved in research misconduct proceedings will be notified of the University’s prohibition of any adverse actions towards individuals participating in research misconduct proceedings and that any allegations of potential retaliation will be addressed accordingly.